Not losing oneself will last. 不失其所者久。Being True to Yourself – Don’t try to be Someone you’re Not

 Died and yet one’s legacy continues is long life. 死而不亡者,壽

 Becoming your true self is natural and is the easiest thing to do.
 Trying and pretending to be someone that we are not is tough and stressful.
 Hence, such acting cannot last long.
-The first thing in life is to find out what we are good for.
-In Christian world, it is called knowing your calling.
+The first thing in life is to find out what we are good at.
+In the Christian world, it is called knowing your calling.
 We are to believe that we are created for a unique purpose.
-This also means that we must recognize that will be things that we love to do and there will be things that we dislike or don’t do too well.
+This also means that we must recognize that there will be things that we love to do and there will be things that we dislike or don’t do too well.
 People call them “Strengths” and “Weaknesses”.
-But we discussed elsewhere that strengths or weaknesses are known only in the context of requirement.
+But we discussed elsewhere that strengths or weaknesses are known only in the context of a requirement.
 The strength for a task could be a weakness for another task.
-We just need to accept the reality that we are not superman and we are limited.
+We just need to accept the reality that we are not Superman and we are limited.
 More importantly, it is OK that we are limited in some ways.

 Develop your strengths and manage** your weaknesses and you will become a champion.